MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

    %restart_python
     ```

-1. In a new cell, define the authentication parameters that will be used to initialize the OpenAI models, replacing `your_openai_endpoint` and `your_openai_api_key` with the endpoint and key copied earlier from your OpenAI resource:
+1. In a new cell, run the following code with the access information you copied earlier to assign persistent environment variables for authentication:

     ```python
-   endpoint = "your_openai_endpoint"
+   import os

-   key = "your_openai_api_key"
+   os.environ["AZURE_OPENAI_ENDPOINT"] = "your_foundry_endpoint"
+   os.environ["COGNITIVE_SERVICES_TOKEN"] = "your_cognitiveservices_access_token"  # from: az account get-access-token --resource https://cognitiveservices.azure.com
     ```

+    > **Note**: The access token expires after approximately 60 minutes.
+If you encounter authentication errors during the lab, re-run the Cloud Shell command and update this cell.

 ## Create a Vector Index and Store Embeddings